-- 1. Boot from the rescue media in UEFI mode and select Acronis True Image. - 2.
+- 1. Boot from the Acronis bootable media in UEFI mode and select Acronis True Image. - 2.
 Run the Recovery wizard and follow the instructions described in Recovering your system (p.
-85). - 3.
+87). - 3.
 On the What to recover step, select the check box next to the disk name to select the entire system disk.